Funneliformis mosseae: Distribution, habitat, season

 Funneliformis mosseae is a hypogenous fungi, that is commonly found in loose aggregate soils.
 It has been found in a wide range of locations, and can be collected throughout the year, in all seasons.
 It is widespread in the Pacific Northwest, Midwest, Hawaii, England, Scotland, Germany, Australia, New Zealand and Pakistan.
 F. mosseae can withstand conditions ranging from coastal dune sands, mountain forests, and semi-arid zones; especially in alkaline flats, road banks, fields and forest clearings.

 Arbuscular mycorrhizal interactions

-Funneliformis mosseae is a fungi that falls into the category of arbuscular mycorrhizal fungi (AMF), which are fungi that form symbiotic relationships with most terrestrial plants.
+Funneliformis mosseae is a fungus that falls into the category of arbuscular mycorrhizal fungi (AMF), which are fungi that form symbiotic relationships with most terrestrial plants.
 The relationship is mutualistic, meaning that both the plant and fungi have benefits in forming these interactions with one another.
 Arbuscules are the site of entrance into the cells for the fungi, and a large hyphal network is formed, which allows for nutrient exchanges between the plant and fungi.
 Plants can often benefit greatly from these mutualistic interactions with certain fungi, such as increased nutrient absorption, resistance to varying environmental conditions, and resistance to some plant pathogens.